tyhouch/tylerhouchin-dot-com/content/blogs/to-rent-or-own-your-ai-brain.md

 +++
-title = 'To Rent or Own Your Ai Brain' date = 2025-05-07T13:57:10-04:00 tags = ["AI", "OpenAI", "Anthropic", "Qwen", "Llama", "Open Source"] draft = false
+title = 'To Rent or Own Your AI Brains' date = 2025-05-07T13:57:10-04:00 tags = ["AI", "OpenAI", "Anthropic", "Qwen", "Llama", "Open Source"] draft = false
 +++

-# To Rent or Own Your AI Agents' Brains

 A year ago, everyone wanted access to the most powerful AI models available.
 GPT-4o was the gold standard, and companies were willing to pay premium prices for that level of capability.